The ergonomics of transverse ocarinas

 Ergonomics and visual design

-- Sculptural ocarinas position holes for aesthetics, not the player.
+- Sculptural ocarinas often position holes for aesthetics, not the player.
 This often forces the hands to make awkward compensations like folding the wrists back and may cause hand pain as a result.

-- Changing the shape of the body can cause various side effects.
-Curved bloodies for example can also look good but cause numerous problems; if the body curls away from the mouthpiece as shown.
-The left hand must turn inwards more than normal to counteract the curve.
+If the body is curved as shown, the left hand would need to turn inwards more than normal to counteract the curve.
 The overlaid lines show the average angles of the two hands.

 Multichambered ocarinas